Jimmy-Z/naive-doh-proxy/README.md

 * HTTPS is handled by reqwest.

 ### why?
-since lots of tools doesn't support DoH.
+* since lots of tools doesn't support DoH.
+* dig requires HTTP/2, naive doesn't enforce this.